cloud-gov/tech-talk-internal-routes/README.md

 ### Resources

 A sample CF application used to demonstrate how internal routes work.
-This app can run on a public `*.apps.cloud.gov` route, or on an internal `*.apps.internal` route.
+This app can run on a public `*.app.cloud.gov` route, or on an internal `*.apps.internal` route.

-A simple nginx application that can be used on a public `*.apps.cloud.gov` route to proxy traffic to an app running on an internal route.
+A simple nginx application that can be used on a public `*.app.cloud.gov` route to proxy traffic to an app running on an internal route.

 ### Additional resources